cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 - :ref:`The test suite runs against your branch <The Tests workflow>`.
 - :ref:`Coverage data is uploaded to Codecov <The Coverage workflow>`.
-- :ref:`The documentation is built from your branch <The Docs workflow>`.

 How to open a pull request